marcpaterno/spack_retreat/Spack-1.0/high-impact-changes-1.0.md

 ## Migrate Package Recipes to Their Own Repository

-* [Discussion: Move built-in packages to a separate repository
+* Open Issue [Discussion: Move built-in packages to a separate repository
   #47480](https://github.com/spack/spack/issues/47480)

 * This will change the way we work, and will necessitate some script